 - What qualitative factors you look for in each company

 - How you build your portfolio, i.e. your diversification policy, and what industries you prefer or won’t invest in.

 - How you react to different situations, like dividend cuts, rights issues or losses.

 Stay detached from your investments and the “wall of noise”

-News and share prices are random and therefore you might as well keep track of which names are most popular for baby boys; they’ll each have about as much correlation to long-term investment results.
+News and share prices are random, so you might as well keep track of which names are most popular for baby boys; they’ll each have about as much correlation to long-term investment results.

 My tool for avoiding the wall of noise is purely psychological.
-Basically I look at the stock market with long-term “blinkers” on.
-In other words, I focus purely on where each company and its share price will be 5 years from now.
+Basically, I look at the stock market with long-term “blinkers” on.
+In other words, I focus purely on where each company and its share price will be five years from now.

 I know from experience that 99.9% of the news that comes out will have no relation to where the company and its shares are in 2018.

 Instead of watching a screen and seeing that Tesco shares are now 0.6% down from where they were yesterday but 0.4% up from the day before, I prefer to spend my time running my business, building train sets with my son and reading books about physics.

 Find something else to do which is more interesting than watching share prices (which should be pretty easy for most people) and go and do that.